 Additionally, to quantify the bias of all models and visualize how close the models are to the ERA5 reanalysis data, a Taylor Diagram (Taylor 2001) is constructed for both wave-5 (Fig.5) and wave-7 (Fig.6).
-A Taylor Diagram presents three key statistics in a single plot: the Pearson correlation between the observed and modeled spatial pattern; the centered Root Mean Square Error (RMSE) of the modeled field; and the normalized spatial standard deviation of the modeled field.
-Thus, v250 during the wave-5 and wave-7 events, as well as t2m, prcp, and mslp anomalies from the different model experiments with respect to ERA5 reanalysis data, are plotted in the Taylor Diagram.
+A Taylor Diagram presents three key statistics in a single plot: the Pearson correlation between the observed and modeled spatial pattern; centered Root Mean Square Error (RMSE), the centered RMSE of the modeled field; and the normalized spatial standard deviation of the modeled field.
+Thus,v250 during the wave-5 and wave-7 events, as well as t2m, prcp, and mslp anomalies from the different model experiments with respect to ERA5 reanalysis data are plotted in the Taylor Diagram.

-During the wave-5 events, all models are able to capture the mean upper-level circulation patterns with correlations of the v250 of 0.86 (EC-Earth), 0.95 (CESM), and 0.88 (MIROC) (Fig.5 & Table A1).
+During the wave-5 events, all models are able to capture the upper-level circulation mean patterns with v250 field correlations 0.86 (EC-Earth), 0.95 (CESM), and 0.88 (MIROC) (Fig.5 & Table A1).
 This is consistent with our findings from Fig. 1 and 2.
-In terms of the magnitude of the wind speed anomalies, CESM and MIROC have similar strengths compared to ERA5 data, whereas the signal from EC-Earth is weaker.
-The n.s.d. for EC-Earth is 0.70, for CESM is 1.04. and for MIROC 245 is 1.24.
-This also holds for surface temperature imprints during wave-5 events, as all models are able to reproduce the patterns found in ERA5, such as the continental-scale patterns of positive and negative signals for central North America (+), western Europe (-), and central Europe (+).
-But the strength of the patterns is weaker in EC-Earth, especially for eastern Eurasia.
-However, the correlations of the near-surface temperature anomalies are substantially smaller for EC-Earth (0.55) and MIROC (0.48), but not so much for CESM (0.81).
-As for precipitation, all model correlations are below 0.50 with 250 MIROC being the lowest (0.18), 0.46 for EC-Earth, and 0.43 for CESM.
+In terms of magnitude of the wind speed anomalies, CESM and MIROC have similar strengths compared to ERA5 data, whereas the signal from EC-Earth is weaker.
+The n.s.d. for EC-Earth is 0.70, for CESM is 1.04. and for MIROC is 1.24 taking ERA5 data as references.
+This also holds true for surface temperature imprints for wave-5 event, as all models are able to reproduce the patterns found in ERA5 data, such as the continental-scale patterns of positive and negative signals for central North America (+), western Europe (-), and central Europe (+).
+But their strength is weaker in EC-Earth, especially for eastern Eurasia.
+However, when moving to the near-surface temperature anomalies, the correlations reduce greatly for EC-Earth (0.55) and MIROC (0.48), but not so much for CESM (0.81).
+As for the precipitation, all model correlations are below 0.50 with MIROC being the lowest (0.18), 0.46 for EC-Earth, and 0.43 for CESM.
 The correlation values for sea level pressure in models vary from 0.52 (MIROC), 0.58 (EC-Earth) to 0.80 (CESM).
-As for the multi-model mean (MMM) s.d., there is a decline from v250 (0.99) to the surface variables $t{2m}$ (0.71), mslp (0.69) and prcp (0.63).
-Both reanalysis data and models show strong positive anomalies in sea level pressure in the eastern basin of the Atlantic Ocean (west coast of Europe) during wave-5 events (Fig.3)
+As for the multi-model mean (MMM) s.d., there is a decline from v250 (0.99) to the surface variables t2m (0.71), pr (0.63), and mslp (0.69).
+Both reanalysis data and models show strong positive anomalies in sea level pressure in the eastern basin of the Atlantic Ocean (west coast of Europe) during wave-5 event (Fig.3)